 Aug 2, 2012 / By Scott McCormick

-Recently, I had a project to plan the consolidation of a large number of SQL Server instances.
+Recently, I had a project that required to plan the consolidation of a large number of SQL Server instances.
 This required me to know, among other things:

 - What did each server’s hardware and OS look like?

 - What version and service pack were all of the instances running on?